gisikw/advent-of-code/README.md

 # ❌ Incorrect answer.
 Expected: abcde

 ./aoc run 2
+# 12000
+# Do you want to submit this answer? [y/N]: y
+# ⬆️  Answer is too low.

+./aoc run 2
+# 12000
+# Do you want to submit this answer? [y/N]: y
+# ⏱ Please wait 30s before submitting another answer.

+./aoc run 2
 # 12345
-# Would you like to submit this result?
-Press [Y] to submit, any other key to
+# Do you want to submit this answer? [y/N]: y
 # ✅ Correct answer submitted!
-# Would you like to save this result?
-Press [Y] to save, any other key to skip.
+# Would you like to save this result? [y/N]: y
 # Official answer saved.
 ```